-In EDUC 3211 Level 2 Clinical Experiences OR DFED 3042 Deaf Education Level 2 Clinical Experiences, candidates are required to address four additional competencies with artifacts and reflection essays.
-Organization of notebook and file box will be evaluated at this checkpoint.
+• In EDUC 3211, Level 2 Clinical Experiences OR DFED 3042, Deaf Ed.
+Level 2 Clinical Experiences, candidates are required to address six additional competencies with artifacts and reflection essays.
+This will give the candidate a total of eight reflections and accompanying artifacts.